 Anyway, Wesley made a big impact in this part of the country.
 Methodists and Methodism can be found in almost every town, only outnumbered by Baptists here.
 The “Once saved, always saved” actually came later.
 It is true that Calvinists believed your destiny was sealed when you were created, and I think that’s where this idea of “he was never really saved to begin with” came from.

 Though, the “once saved, always saved” didn’t come from Wesley (He’d probably be horrified by the idea), I think many took Wesley’s message to the logical extreme.
 “You’re saved, you can’t be unsaved”.
-The problem with this, (besides contradicting common sense) is of course, that contradicts both the Bible, (Matthew 7:21-23, Matthew 24:13) and historical Christianity.
+The problem with this, (besides contradicting common sense) is of course, that it contradicts both the Bible, (Matthew 7:21-23, Matthew 24:13) and historical Christianity.

-Now that I’ve defined terms, I hope when someone asks you (if you are a Catholic) “Are you a Catholic Christian”, do what I do and answer “I am a Catholic Christian”.
+Now that I’ve defined terms, I hope when someone asks you (if you are a Catholic) “Are you a Catholic or a Christian”, do what I do and answer “I am a Catholic Christian”.
 If you are an Evangelical Protestant, great, I love doing pro-life work with y’all, but please understand, Catholics see themselves as having more fullness of Christianity than you do.
 Of course, that doesn’t mean you’re not Christian, and most Catholics would never say you aren’t, but asking someone if they’re “Catholic or Christian” is like asking someone if they’re “Black or American”, one does not negate the other.

 -Adam Charles Hovey